An atom chip interferometer: Results

 \subsection{State selective displacements}

-For this study, we use the currents and biais fields listed in the second columm of table \ref{tab_DCPara}.
+For this study, we use the currents and bias fields listed in the second column of table \ref{tab_DCPara}.
 The same table also gives the associated trap parameters.
 The resulting magnetic trap has its weakest axis oriented nearly along $x$.
-(The few degrees tilt between the CPWs and the z-wire is negligible for what follows, see figure \ref{fig_AtomChip}.)
-The $x$-axis is parallel to the chip and perpendicular to the waveguides and we displace atoms along this axis.
+(The few-degrees tilt between the CPWs and the z wire is negligible for what follows, see figure \ref{fig_AtomChip}.)
+The $x$ axis is parallel to the chip and perpendicular to the waveguides and we displace atoms along this axis.
 We do not use the magic field in these measurements in order to obtain larger DC Zeeman splittings between each sublevel, which eases the study of the microwave dressing.
 We scan the microwave dressing frequency around the transitions in order to observe displacements of the atom clouds.